 In 2017 the Company made a strategic addition to its project portfolio by acquiring a dominant land position over one of the largest undeveloped greenstone-iron formation gold belts in Nunavut.
-The Baffin Gold Property totals 348,438 hectares and covers over 110 kilometres of the Foxe Fold Belt on central Baffin Island.
+The Baffin Gold Property totals 352,727.87 hectares and covers over 130 kilometers of the Foxe Fold Belt on central Baffin Island.
+The land package consists of 13 Prospecting Permits (280,121.89 ha), which allow the Company to prospect in a large area without competition for a period of five years, and the exclusive rights to stake mineral claims within that area, and two Exploration Agreements with Nunavut Tunngavik Incorporated (NTI) on Inuit Owned Land parcel BI-35 (72,605.98 ha).